The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Graphs and Algebras

 \item Odd Poisson or Gerstenhaber . $(A,\{ \,\bullet \, \},\cdot)$ is odd Lie plus another associative multiplication for which the bracket is a derivation with the appropriate signs.
-(Sometimes Gerstenhaber also is defined to be super--commutative.)
+(Gerstenhaber is often also defined to be super-commutative.)

-\item (dg)BV . $(A,\cdot, \Delta)$. $(A,\cdot)$ associative (differential graded) supercommutative algebra, $\Delta$ a differential of degree $1$: $ \Delta^2=0$ and
+\item (dg)BV . $(A,\cdot, \Delta)$. $(A,\cdot)$ associative (differential graded) supercommutative algebra, $\Delta$ a differential of degree $1$: $\Delta^2=0$ and

 is a Gerstenhaber bracket.

 An equivalent condition for a BV operator is

 \item (dg)GBV.
 This name is used if {\it a priori} there is a BV operator and a given Gerstenhaber bracket and {\it a posteriori} the given Gerstenhaber bracket coincides with the one induced by the BV operator. \end{enumerate}